SFSPlayer-sys/WaterMod/README.md

 - `water drag coefficient`: Coefficient of water drag.
 - `water drag multiplier`: Multiplier of water drag.

+Additionally, you also need to manually create a gas giant to present water

 I know the water physics may not be very realistic, but this is the best way to ensure no abnormalities.